Rockywold Deephaven Camps… A Rich History! One of the finest New Hampshire Resorts – Since 1897

 Nellie J was a floating store and stopped at the Deephaven dock twice a week.
 Aboard were fruit, cookies, soda, candy, etc. to keep these active people going.

 Tennis courts were installed at the Playhouse around 1908 but until then the lake and mountains supplied most of the recreation.
-Motorboats were almost unknown, and so it was with paddle, oar and sail that people made their way about.
+Motorboats were almost unknown, and so it was with paddle, oar and sail that people made their way about these unique New Hampshire Resorts.

 The shadows deepen, quiet reigns, Camp calls us o’re the Bight; The flicker of the campfire wanes, it’s time to say goodnight.
 Rest safe in old Deephaven’s arms, goodnight ye campers all.